LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 # Technology
 ![workflow](media/workflows.png)
 # ETL Pipeline Design
+All processed data is stored in a Google Cloud Storage (GCS) bucket and loaded into BigQuery.

 Terraform will create three resources: a GCS bucket named 'financial_transaction_bucket', a dataset named 'financial_transaction', and another dataset named 'financial_transaction_transformed_data'.

 Airflow is used for the initial ingestion and transformation of data.
 The ingested data includes: